 Additionally, past years' disputes have resulted in a series of Commission-mandated workshops leading to consensus language being reached among stakeholders.
 Workshops held in 2016 resulting in an updating of those consensus items and the development of new consensus language around previously contested issues.
-Specific consensus items are included in Chapter 9 (Prior Year Consensus Items) and the IPA expressly requests that such language be approved by the Commission with the intention that it be applied prospectively, informing the requests for proposals developed by the utilities pursuant to Section 16-111.5B(a)(3) for the solicitation of programs to be included in the 2018 Procurement Plan.
+Specific consensus items are included in Chapter 9 (Prior Year Consensus Items) and in the attached SAG Workshop Subcommittee Report (Appendix H), and the IPA expressly requests that such language be approved by the Commission with the intention that it be binding upon the planning of, implementation of, reporting on, and evaluation, measurement, and verification of savings of the energy efficiency programs approved as part of the 2017 Plan, and applied prospectively to inform the requests for proposals developed by the utilities pursuant to Section 16-111.5B(a)(3) for the solicitation of programs to be included in the 2018 Procurement Plan.